pyrdm/pyrdm/README.md

 4. Build the package by `cd pyrdm; sudo make install`
 5. Build the user manual by `make manual`.
 This will produce a PDF version of the manual in the `doc` directory.

-The configuration procedure ties the PyRDM package to a particular GitHub repository and your figshare account.
+The configuration procedure allows PyRDM to access and upload files to your Figshare account.
 Please see the user manual that you have just built for a graphical guide on how to do this.

 Dependencies
 ------------